- University Policies & Standards Manual

 University standards are found in the UPSM.

 Unit rules address needs at the unit level or control issues that affect a subset of the university.
 Colleges, departments, and other units of the university may develop specific implementation mechanisms for operations, administration, or programs within that particular unit.
 Unit rules are developed and approved by the unit and describe a unit’s approach to implementing relevant university policies or university standards.
-Unit rules are applicable only to their home units, or to functions over which that unit has authority, but may involve the implementation of processes that effect the entire university and university community.
+Unit rules are applicable only to their home units, or to functions over which that unit has authority, but may involve the implementation of processes that affect the entire university and university community.
 Unit rules may be more restrictive than university policies and standards, but must remain consistent with them and with relevant statutes and regulations.

 Procedures are descriptions of the tasks required to support and carry out university policies, university standards, or rules.
 Procedures articulate the process for accomplishing tasks or controls and are intended to ensure activities are accomplished completely and consistently.
 Procedures have a narrower focus than university policies or rules.
 They are often changed to improve the processes and are typically more detailed than university policies, university standards, or rules.
 Procedures often state who will accomplish a task, how it is performed, and when it must be done.